gohy907/sort_tester/README.md

+# What is this?
+TL;DR

-This library allows to easily create various tests and benchmarks for your sorting algorithms.
+This library allows to easily create various tests and benchmarks for your sorting algorithms in C++.

 For example: